paulscherrerinstitute/ADASItpx/_sources/ADASItpx.rst.txt

 Configuration
 -------------

-The command to configure an ADVimba camera in the startup script is:
+The command to configure an ASItpx detector in the startup script is:
 ::

   asiTpxConfig(const char *portName, const char *configFile,